Q: Are your products available for purchase outside the United States?

 A: They are mainly pasture grazed, with grain supplemented during their milking season.

 Q: Are your goats hormone free?

 Q: Why might someone choose organic products over others?

 A: People choose to consume organic products for a variety of reasons.
-For some people it is their concern for the adverse impact of chemicals on our environment that drive them to choose organic products.
-For some people organic foods are a way to keep chemical residues such as pesticides, chemical fertilizers, or atrificial growth hormones out of their bodies.
+For most it is a concern for the adverse impact of chemicals on our environment and on the body that drive them to choose organic products.